 - Make a dough circle and poke your finger into the middle to push the dough away from the middle.
 Be sure there is a big hole in the middle, or you may lose the circle when the bagel rises.

 - Take a piece of dough and roll the dough into a long rope.
 Wrap it into a circle and seal the edge where they meet.
-Be sure to join the ends well so they do not come apart after rising.
+Be sure to join the ends well so they do not disappear after rising.

 I tried both methods and felt the dough circle method was a little better.
-I think the rolling added some tightness to the batter, so it held together really well.
+The rolling added some tightness to the batter, so it held together well.
 It also seemed to crack a little less.

 Step 4: Cover the shaped bagels loosely with plastic wrap gently and let your bagels rise for 1 hour.